-- 5.78 An allocation for clay extraction is also identified at Duttons Farm, York to help provide a local supply of clay for engineering purposes in the City of York area.
-This site is within the general extent of the York Green Belt and will remain in the Green Belt in York's emerging Local Plan and development must therefore comply with national and local Green Belt policy. - 5.79 Some further flexibility is also appropriate to ensure that other resources can be developed, if necessary, to meet the national policy requirement for the supply of clay to existing manufacturing facilities.
-This flexibility might be needed if it is not practicable to deliver the expected amount through the allocated sites or areas, or if the supply of clay of particular quality or having certain technical specifications which may not be available in other permitted sources is sought. - In all cases, any specific proposals will need to comply with relevant development management policies to protect the environment and local amenity and provide mitigation if required.
+- 5.81 An allocation for clay extraction is also identified at land to the west of Newlands Lane, York to help provide a local supply of clay for engineering purposes in the City of York area.
+This site is within the general extent of the York Green Belt and will remain in the Green Belt in York's emerging Local Plan and development must therefore comply with national and local Green Belt policy. - 5.82 Some further flexibility is also appropriate to ensure that other resources can be developed, if necessary, to meet the national policy requirement for the supply of clay to existing manufacturing facilities.
+This flexibility might be needed if it is not practicable to deliver the expected amount through the allocated sites or areas, or if the supply of clay of particular quality or having certain technical specifications which may not be available in other permitted sources is sought. - 5.83 In all cases, any specific proposals will need to comply with relevant development management policies to protect the environment and local amenity and provide mitigation if required.
 Where it is proposed to work unallocated resources at locations away from the manufacturing facility to be served, it will be particularly important to ensure that road haulage impacts are minimised.